asthonman/RPC-Prison-Break/8_Art/README.md

-- **Game Art** - Key assets, how they are being developed, Intended style.
+- **Game Art** - Will be uploaded in the appropriate channels on the discord and git.
+VTFs will need to be processed for anything in the map that needs to be textured.